July 27, 2020

 We developed a pure virtual planning approach that was an overall better experience, because it leveled the playing field for all participants.
 We could engage everyone equally in the planning process and prioritize the development roadmap accordingly.

 Vicki Estrin: We worked with a healthcare company that was in the middle of their strategic planning when COVID-19 hit.
 Two critical efforts then rose to the top of the list: financial liquidity and ongoing viability, as well as the complexity surrounding patient care and their real estate footprint.
 They certainly couldn’t afford to stand still and wait.
 The process had to be redeveloped.

 We pursued an iterative virtual planning cadence.
 This required gathering the planning committee ahead of critical all-hands or board sessions to lay the groundwork.
 It ultimately meant more preparation, more meetings, and more time spent on alignment.
 The work paid off, however.
 The committee and the organization’s board found it to be a highly effective process, where everyone was able to speak to the tough issues at hand, and they were able to align on in-crisis strategy to protect their patients and the organization.

 Helen Lane: We worked with an organization that had recently brought in new C-suite leaders, including a new CEO.
 The CEO was developing a vision for product development, which was directly impacted by COVID-19.

 We pivoted to a very active planning session, with exercises designed to define the organization’s vision for the future and its in-crisis product strategy.
 They had to significantly change and virtual facilitation provided a strong structure to drive that kind of decision making quickly.

-Zach Warrick: Let’s dig in.
+Courtney Necessary: Let’s dig in.
 How does virtual planning differ from traditional in-person planning?